pokepress/TCGRandomizer/README.md

 * Randomize the number of Club Medals needed to fight the Grand Masters to a number between 6 and 8
 * Change "Call for Family" attacks to search for a same-typed basic instead of a specific Pokemon
 * Rebalance attack costs (currently changes all "Call for Family" attacks to require a single energy matching the Pokemon's type)
+* Randomize the heads/tails probability between 33% and 67% (affects both players)

 #### <b>Current bugs or flaws</b>